 Anyway, to save you all waiting for the next 639 years, some kind soul decided the play Cage’s piece as fast as possible.

-The result doesn’t sound great, but at least we know some of the chord changes that are in store for the generations to come.
+The result doesn’t sound great, but at least we know some of the chord changes in store for the generations to come.

-This certainly fits in with Cage’s avant-garde approach to music, but the bigger question here is will As Slow As Possible see out its 639 year run?
+This certainly fits in with Cage’s avant-garde approach to music, but the bigger question here is this—will As Slow As Possible see out its 639 year run?

-That will be a time fraught with danger—the potential for the concert’s disruption over such a long time period is high.
+That’ll be a time fraught with danger.
+The potential for the concert’s disruption over such a long time period is high.